 Note: Because of the long egg laying period, all stages of this garden pest occur throughout the summer.

 Plant resistant varieties when available.
 If only a few plants are affected, handpick all stages from the undersides of leaves.
 Some gardeners prefer to place boards or shingles on the ground near host plants.
 Used as a nighttime shelter, they make excellent traps for morning collecting.
 Floating row covers are extremely effective when placed on seedlings and left in place until plants are old enough to tolerate damage.
 Diatomaceous earth, a natural pesticide made from the fossilized shells of one-celled organisms called diatoms, is abrasive to many insects and can be dusted over plants to reduce numbers.
-If pest levels become intolerable, spot treat with botanical insecticides.
+If pest levels become intolerable, spot treat with an organic insecticide.
 Roto-till or dispose of infested crop remnants shortly after harvest to reduce overwintering adults.

 Tip: Researchers at Iowa State found that mulching with newspaper and hay, before putting tightly secured row covers on gardens, provided very effective control of both weeds and pests.